-On 25 November 2016, OCI N.V. and Orascom E&C USA, the EPC contractor of lowa Fertilizer Company LLC ("IFCo") have signed a settlement and acceleration agreement.
+On 25 November 2016, OCI N.V. and Orascom E&C USA, the EPC contractor of Iowa Fertilizer Company LLC ("IFCo") have signed a settlement and acceleration agreement.
 The agreement is to address outstanding claims between IFCo and Orascom E&C USA, and provide for additional consideration of up to USD 200 million to ensure commercial operations in the second half of 2017.
 USD 170 million has been paid before 2016 year end.
-97% of 2016 (2015: 100%) of aggregated losses in the US segment is attributable to the combined result of the projects under execution for the related party, OCI NV.
+2017: 60% of aggregated losses in the US segment is attributable to the combined result of the projects under execution for the related party, OCI NV.